 He attended Crespi Carmelite High School and has a bachelor’s degree in political science from the University of California at Santa Barbara.
 He is active in the Knights of Columbus and the Ancient Order of Hibernians.

-Sarah Huber is the data analyst in data and research.
-Ms. Huber works with the vice president of data and research to manage data, including creation, updates and deletion of data sets.
+Sarah Huber is the data analyst in research and data.
+Ms. Huber works with the vice president of research and data to manage data, including creation, updates and deletion of data sets.
 She provides quality assurance of imported data and creates reports, analyzes data and produces solutions.
 Ms. Huber also creates, distributes and evaluates surveys for professional development and webinars.

 Before joining NCEA, Ms. Huber was a data analyst at Primodel US, an environmental technology firm, from 2017 until 2021.
 She spent one year as an intern with the City of Grand Rapids Environmental Services Stormwater/Wastewater as a data analyst.